CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/Lab 12: Multimedia redirection for Azure virtual desktop.md

 # Lab 12: Multimedia redirection for Azure virtual desktop

+## **Overview**

+In this lab, We'll be implementing MS Teams for AVD.
+Microsoft Teams on Azure Virtual Desktop supports chat and collaboration.
+With media optimizations, it also supports calling and meeting functionality.
+With media optimization for Microsoft Teams, the Remote Desktop client handles audio and video locally for Teams calls and meetings.

 1. On your PC go to **Start** and search for **Remote desktop** and open the remote desktop application with the exact icon as shown below.